nikitamadora/super-coloring-page-maker-web/README.md

 #### Enjoy!

 <hr>

 ### INTRODUCTION

     Super Coloring Page Maker! is an interactive coloring page generator.
-Part code, part art, these mathematically generated coloring pages are intended to be created and used by people of all ages.
+    Part code, part art, these mathematically generated coloring pages are intended to be created and used by people of all ages!

 ### TECHNOLOGIES USED
     Super Coloring Page Maker! was developed using: